vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

 Main script to launch the bucket cleanup process.

 - `launch-bucket-cleanup.py`: Main script to initiate the cleanup process across multiple buckets.

+#### Script Options

+- `buckets`: Names of the S3 buckets to be managed.
+This is a positional argument and should be provided as a space-separated list.
+- `--lifecycle-rules-wait` or `-w`: Optional argument specifying the number of minutes to wait after setting lifecycle rules.
+Default is 0.
+- `--log-file` or `-l`: Optional argument specifying the log file to store the output.
+If not provided, a log file will be created with the name format `script_<timestamp>.log`.

 ## Log Location